 Also, the lack of clarity, especially when it comes to forgiveness, was giving many businesspeople pause.
 The legislation was written so quickly and the program launched so hastily that the guidelines are riddled with holes.
 The Treasury and SBA have been issuing new guidance to address problems as they arose and even offered a safe harbor until May 18 for any borrowers with second thoughts to return their loans penalty-free.
 Still, business owners remained wary.

-That is, they were wary, but the new bill recently passed by Congress makes the PPP more appealing.
-Primarily, it gives borrowers 24 weeks (instead of 8 weeks) to spend the money and allows them to use up to 40% (rather than 25%) on non-payroll costs such as rent and utilities.
+That is, they were wary, but the PPPFA may make the PPP more appealing.
+Primarily, it gives borrowers 24 weeks (instead of eight weeks) to spend the money and allows them to use up to 40% (rather than 25%) on non-payroll costs such as rent and utilities.
+Also, employers who have let people go are not required to restaff if their business activity has not fully rebounded.
 We will continue to update this story as new legislation and rulings come out.

 When and How to Apply

 To increase your likelihood of getting money in the new round of funding, you should line up a bank and apply right away.
 Applications have slowed down compared to the first round, but the program is first-come, first-served.
-The deadline is June 30.
+As noted at the top of this article, the new deadline is August 8.

 Borrowers can apply to any SBA-approved lender, including participating commercial banks and credit unions.
 A list of approved lenders can be found on the SBA website.
 Note that many lenders are limiting eligibility to those businesses with whom they have a pre-existing relationship, such as previous loans or a business checking account.
-Check out our list of participating banks and their requirements (we will continually update it).
+Check out our list of participating banks and their requirements.

 The program also provides for waivers that would normally be applied to SBA loans.
 Those include waivers for fees charged to borrowers and lenders, as well as prepayment fees.
 A requirement that borrowers also have credit elsewhere is likewise being waived for this program.
 There are no requirements for collateral or personal guarantees.